-Prior to the 1977 season, Langford was traded to the Oakland Athletics as part of a nine player deal.
+Prior to the 1977 season, Langford was traded to the Oakland Athletics as part of a nine-player deal.
 He joined the A's rotation and went on to lead the American League with 19 losses in his first year with the club.
-He put up relatively unspectacular numbers the next two years, until Billy Martin took over as the club's skipper in 1980.
+He put up relatively unspectacular numbers the next two years, in 1978 and 1979, until Billy Martin took over as the club's skipper in 1980.
 Martin was famous for riding his starting pitchers - Langford, Mike Norris, Matt Keough, Steve McCatty and Brian Kingman - extremely hard that season, making the A's into a surprise contender in the AL West.
-Langford led the American League in both complete games and innings pitched, and he pitched 22 consecutive complete games, which is the most in the AL since that time.
+Langford led the AL in both complete games and innings pitched, and he pitched 22 consecutive complete games, which is the most in the AL since that time.
 The AL record is 37, by Bill Dinneen of the Boston Americans in 1904.
 On October 2nd of that year, he committed the first error of his major league career after setting the record of 230 consecutive errorless chances (over 142 games) for a pitcher.

 - AL Innings Pitched Leader (1980)

 - 2-time AL Complete Games Leader (1980 & 1981)